w8r/solve/packages/presentation/slides.md

 </div>

 ---
-layout: center
+layout: image-right
+image: /screens/general2.png
 ---

 # How to solve problems?

-## We have designed an application that will help you to:
+### We have designed an application that will help you to:

 <div class="p-12">